djedi/WebHookSpy/README.md

 | `bun run start` | Start the Bun server once (no watching). |
 | `bun run build` | Build the 11ty site into `_site/`.       |

+## Contributing

+Contributions are welcome whether it's bug reports, docs, or new features.

+1. Fork the repository and create a feature branch (`git checkout -b feature/my-idea`).
+2. Run `bun install` once, then use `bun run dev` or `./dev` for a live server while you work.
+3. Please run `bun run build` before opening a PR to ensure the 11ty site still builds.
+4. Open a pull request that describes the change, how to test it, and links to any related issues.

+Not sure where to start?
+Check the [issue tracker](https://github.com/djedi/WebHookSpy/issues) for `good first issue` or `help wanted` labels, or open a discussion with your proposal.

+## Community & Support

+- **Questions / ideas**: [GitHub Discussions](https://github.com/djedi/WebHookSpy/discussions) or start a new issue.
+- **Bug reports**: include Bun version, OS, reproduction steps, and relevant logs/SSE output in a [GitHub issue](https://github.com/djedi/WebHookSpy/issues).
+- **Security concerns**: please email the maintainer or open a private security advisory instead of a public issue.

 ## Troubleshooting

 - **Inspector page shows “Inspector unavailable”**: Run `bun run build` so `_site/endpoint/index.html` exists.
 - **No requests appear**: Make sure you are hitting the webhook URL (e.g., `http://localhost:8147/abcdef123...`) and that the inspector tab stays open to keep the SSE connection alive.
 - **Theme switch stuck**: The theme toggle stores its choice in `localStorage` under `webhookspy-theme`.
 Clear it if you need to reset to system defaults.

+## License

+WebhookSpy is released under the [MIT License](LICENSE).
+Feel free to fork, deploy, and build on it in your own stack.

 Happy debugging!